Join a Committee, Commission or Board

 Committee members are expected to attend monthly meetings and review related documents beforehand.
 This can equal anywhere from 2 to 10 hours per month.
 Time requirements vary among the committees.

 In general, most committees meet 6 to 10 times per year, in the afternoon or evening.
-View the 2019 meeting schedule of the committee you are thinking about joining to learn more about what’s involved.

 These are volunteer positions.
 Successful candidates serve without compensation.